mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 For more information, see https://www.hetzner.com/

 ## Prerequisites / Environment
-To start with the deployment of your first cluster at Hetzner Cloud we need the following tools and informations:
+To start with the deployment of your first cluster at Hetzner Cloud you need the following tools and informations:
 * DKP command line tool (version 2.2+)
 * Running DKP Enterprise (to attach the Hetzner cluster)
   * Create Workspace (see https://docs.d2iq.com/dkp/2.3/workspaces#id-(v2.4)Workspaces-CreateaWorkspace)